EGI-Federation/documentation/content/en/users/cloud-compute/_index.md

--   Single Sign-On via [EGI Check-in](https://www.egi.eu/services/check-in/), users can login into every provider with their institutional credentials and using modern industry standards like [OpenID Connect](https://openid.net/connect/).
+-   Single Sign-On via [EGI Check-in](https://www.egi.eu/services/check-in/), users can login into every provider with their institutional credentials and use modern industry standards like [OpenID Connect](https://openid.net/connect/).
 -   Global VM image catalogue at [AppDB](https://appdb.egi.eu) with